anthonyhuang19/DistKV-/README.md

 ## 🎯 Motivation

-In real-world systems, relying on a single storage server is risky:
-- If one server fails, **all data might be lost** or **service becomes unavailable**.
-- By distributing and replicating data across multiple nodes, the system becomes **fault-tolerant**, **scalable**, and **resilient**.

-This project helps you learn:
-- Distributed system concepts
-- Socket programming in C++
-- Multithreading
-- Data replication

-- Each node is a TCP server.
-- When a `SET` command is received, the node stores it **and replicates to peer nodes**.
-- `GET` looks up the local storage.
+In real-world systems, relying on a single storage server is risky, as a single point of failure can lead to total data loss or service unavailability.
+To address this, distributing and replicating data across multiple nodes enhances system fault tolerance, scalability, and resilience.
+This project serves as a hands-on introduction to key concepts in distributed systems, including TCP socket programming, multithreading, and data replication in C++.
+Each node operates as an independent TCP server: upon receiving a SET command, it stores the key-value pair locally and asynchronously replicates the data to peer nodes; on a GET command, it retrieves the value from its own local storage, providing a simplified yet insightful model of distributed key-value storage.

 ## 📁 File Structure
 ````